 Committing to action

 In 2014, we joined the Soft Commodities Compact, launched by the Banking Environment Initiative of Cambridge University.
-The premise of the compact is that we should help clients who contribute to deforestation by working with them to achieve zero net deforestation by 2020.
+The premise of the compact is that we should help clients who contribute to deforestation by working with them to achieve zero net deforestation.
 We're also a member of the Roundtable on Sustainable Palm Oil (RSPO), which aims – among other things – to help clients achieve their commitment to deforestation-free palm oil.

 What happens if a client wants to do business with UBS?